apache/sedona/docs/download/databricks.md

 ### Databricks DBR 8.x, 9.x, 10.x

 If you are not using the free version of Databricks, there are currently some compatibility issues with DBR 8.x+.
-Specifically, the `ST_intersect` join query will throw a `java.lang.NoSuchMethodError` exception.
+Specifically, the `ST_intersect` join query with the DataFrame API will throw a `java.lang.NoSuchMethodError` exception.
+As a temporary solution you can mix your DataFrame API with RDD API to perform spatial join queries (See [example](https://github.com/apache/incubator-sedona/blob/master/binder/ApacheSedonaSQL_SpatialJoin_AirportsPerCountry.ipynb)).

 ## Install Sedona from the web UI